da-roth/NeuronalNetworkTensorflowFramework/README.md

 After installing the required dependencies, you can run the example files in the `src/Examples` directory.
 The main framework is located in the `montecarlolearning` directory.

-The workflow of the framework consists of mainly four steps for the training and the evaluation.
-We want to roughly present the usage of these for your own project on simple examples.
+To use this framework for your own project, follow the steps below:

-1. Specify the Generator using a training data generator or importer.
-There are two possible options:
+1. Specify the training data generator or importer.
+There are two options available:
-    1. Use the provided DataImporter class that imports data from files.
+    1. Use the DataImporter class provided in the framework to import data from files.
+For example:
     ```
     Generator = DataImporter()
     Generator.set_path(pathOfFile)
     ```
-    2. Create data during training through the TrainingDataGenerator class.
-Here, the framework allows to simply overwrite the methods
+    2. Create your own data generator by inheriting from the **TrainingDataGenerator** abstract class provided in the framework.
+You can then override the **trainingSet** and **testSet** methods to generate your own custom training data.
+For example:
         ```
+        class MyDataGenerator(TrainingDataGenerator):
-        def trainingSet(...):
+          def trainingSet(self, m, trainSeed=None):
-        ```
-        and
-        ```
+              # custom implementation for generating training data
+              pass
-        def testSet(...):
+          def testSet(self, num, testSeed=None):
-        ```
-        with individual implementations, as e.g. done [here](https://github.com/da-roth/NeuronalNetworkTensorflowFramework/blob/main/montecarlolearning/CDF.py) and use it as the data generator through e.g.
-        ```
+              # custom implementation for generating test data
+              pass
-        Generator = CDF()
+        Generator = MyDataGenerator()
         ```

 2. Set Neural network structure.
 Example: